-Before you send your first email, review your email settings to confirm your default settings and make use of HubSpot's email features.
-Marketing Hub Enterprise accounts can set up send frequency settings for marketing emails.
+Before you send your first email, it's important to review your email settings to get the most out of HubSpot's email features.
+In addition to the settings below, Marketing Hub Enterprise accounts can set up send frequency settings for marketing emails.

 - In your HubSpot account, click the settings icon settings in the main navigation bar.